Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 - I used [Bootstrap 4](https://getbootstrap.com/) for the layout on the home page.
 - [CSS Grid](https://www.w3schools.com/css/css_grid.asp) for the layout on the game page as I felt it was better for constructing the game board.
+- This application was primarily designed to be used on Desktop and as such while it is responsive on mobile/tablet for potrait orientation, it is not yet responsive at landscape orientation.

 #### Colour Palette
 I wanted the colour scheme to be bright and vibrant without becoming